 Emphasize the importance of good hand hygiene.
 This is an opportunity for health centers to demonstrate proper hand washing technique and/or distribute alcohol-based hand sanitizer.

 Encourage patients to call ahead if they are exhibiting flu-like symptoms and incorporate check-in questions that ask whether patients have traveled outside the country.

 Review and update emergency plans and procedures, particularly related to pandemic response.

 If you’re not already a member of the South Carolina Primary Health Care Association, register now.

-Pay close attention to the CDC website and the SCDHAEC novel coronavirus website, which includes fact sheets in multiple languages.
+Pay close attention to the CDC website and the SCDHEC novel coronavirus website, which includes fact sheets in multiple languages.
 Both of these sites also have information to help protect health care workers and patients.